Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Usage
 =====

-To use the *Boolean Modifier* select the desired mesh Object then add a *Boolean modifier*.
+To use the *Boolean Modifier* select the desired mesh Object then add a *Boolean Modifier*.
-When you add the Boolean modifier for an object, Blender will need a second object to be the target of the operation.
+When you add the Boolean Modifier for an object, Blender will need a second object to be the target of the operation.
 You can use open or closed meshes, as long as they have available face normals for the calculations to take effect.
-You can add one or more modifiers of this type for an Object but you can only apply one operation for the Boolean modifier at a time.
+You can add one or more modifiers of this type for an Object but you can only apply one operation for the Boolean Modifier at a time.

 Options